Our People .

 Nagesh Borse has more than 15 years of experience conducting research in more than 19 countries in sub-Saharan Africa and Asia.
 He was acting director for the HIV/AIDS task order on GHSC-PSM, charged with managing the global health supply-chain that delivers lifesaving HIV/AIDS, malaria, family planning, and maternal and child health commodities to more than 60 countries.
-Previously, Borse served under PEPFAR as senior technical advisor at USAID and senior health scientist at Centers for Disease Control and Prevention; he was responsible for leading new product introduction activities, global HIV/AIDS prevention for adolescent girls and young women, and health systems research.
-Borse holds an MS in epidemiology from Michigan State University and a PhD in international health from Johns Hopkins University.
+Previously, Nagesh served under PEPFAR as senior technical advisor at USAID and senior health scientist at Centers for Disease Control and Prevention; he was responsible for leading new product introduction activities, global HIV/AIDS prevention for adolescent girls and young women, and health systems research.
+Nagesh holds an MS in epidemiology from Michigan State University and a PhD in international health from Johns Hopkins University.

 by Nagesh Borse